 This is a good time to dust off your business plan and adjust your strategies to better align with the current financial climate.
 Take a fresh look at your business’ value proposition.
 Research your competitors and talk to your customers.
 Make a thorough inventory of your strengths, weaknesses, opportunities and threats (a “SWOT” analysis).
 Use your findings to update your business plan and set a renewed course for achieving your goals.

 2. Prioritize your expenses.

 Review your expenses and cut what you can.
 Keep and even expand programs that foster business growth, such as those focused on marketing and business development.
 Eliminate expenses that aren’t business critical or don’t yield a return.
 Be sure to avoid making cuts that expose you to risk, though.
-Insurance, for example, is an item you may be tempted to drop, but it can be a business lifesaver should the unexpected occur.
+Insurance, for example, is an item you may be tempted to drop, but it can be a good business owner’s policy can be lifesaver should the unexpected occur.

 3. Improve your cash flow.

+Take a look at your businesses’ cash flow.
 The basic principle here is to encourage payments as soon as possible while delaying outlays of cash as long as possible.
 This translates to simple steps like invoicing immediately and holding off on making payments until they’re due.
 Take advantage of payroll-based billing options when you can.
-For instance, businesses with The Hartford’s workers’ comp coverage can pay their premiums based on actual payroll, eliminating the need for a large down payment.
-Also consider higher deductibles in exchange for lower premiums.
+For instance, businesses workers’ comp coverage can pay their premiums based on actual payroll, eliminating the need for a large down payment.
+Also, consider higher deductibles in exchange for lower premiums.